Teoscar Hernández Player Props: Mariners vs. Cardinals

 Teoscar Hernández At The Plate

-- Hernandez is batting .256 with three doubles, four home runs and two walks.
+- Hernandez is hitting .256 with three doubles, five home runs and two walks.

+- Hernandez has had an RBI in eight games this year (38.1%), including three multi-RBI outings (14.3%).
+He has also driven home three or more of his team's runs in one contest.

-- In seven games this season (35.0%), Hernandez has picked up an RBI, including two games with multiple runs batted in.
+- In six games this year (28.6%), he has scored, including multiple runs twice.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.